The Time to Invest in Alzheimer’s Research Is Now

 "I can't speak for why President Obama hasn't stepped up the way I think it could have been done," says Johns.
 But this administration has taken some steps, including reprogramming $50 million to Alzheimer's a few years ago.

-Last May, Republican presidential hopeful Mike Huckabee channeled President Kennedy’s “moon shot” promise to the nation and vowed to focus on a cure for Alzheimer’s, saying: “America can do anything it sets its mind to.”
+In May of 2014, Republican presidential hopeful Mike Huckabee channeled President Kennedy's "moon shot" promise to the nation and vowed to focus on a cure for Alzheimer's, saying: "America can do anything it sets its mind to."